isabelxklee/bookliker-practice-challenge-nyc04-seng-ft-071220/solution_instructions.md

 <a name="challenge-4"/>

-## Challenge 4
+## BONUS: Challenge 4
-- BONUS: Can you make it so a second patch request to the same book removes your user from the list of users?
-Can you toggle likes on and off?
+**Can you make it so a second patch request to the same book removes your user from the list of users?
+Can you toggle likes on and off?**